d12frosted/elpa-mirror/stable-melpa/fennel-mode-readme.txt

-Provides font-lock, indentation, navigation, and repl for Fennel code.
+Provides font-lock, indentation, navigation, and REPL for Fennel code.